Australia–Philippines relations: Comprehensive partnership

 Australia's aid investments in the Philippines have contributed significantly in areas such as education and infrastructure development.
 There is also the School Building Program for Basic Education, Provincial Road Management Facility, and the Mindanao Trust Fund-Reconstruction and Development Program, among others.

 President Aquino and Prime Minister Turnbull are also wary of the need to increase bilateral trade between their respective countries.
 Australia has supported Philippine public-private partnership (PPP) programs which provides stronger policy, legal, institutional, and regulatory environment for PPPs.

 In terms of people-to-people exchanges, the Philippines-Australia Memorandum of Understanding on Cooperation in Technical and Vocational Education and Training (TVET) was introduced by Aquino and Turnbull.
 This initiative would facilitate information sharing when it comes to capacity- building and work ethics for Filipinos and Australians.

 On 24 July 2012, the Philippine Senate ratified the Philippine-Australia Visiting Forces Agreement (SOVFA).
 It provided a "more comprehensive legal framework for the presence of one country's forces in the other."
 SOVFA practices reciprocity.
-The Agreement houses real-world issues—including immigration and customs; arrangements for visiting forces to wear uniforms while in the other country; and criminal and civil jurisdiction over visiting forces while in the other country.
+The Agreement houses real-world issues—including immigration and customs, arrangements for visiting forces to wear uniforms while in the other country, and criminal and civil jurisdiction over visiting forces while in the other country.
 The two countries signed the Agreement on 31 May 2007.
 Ratification enabled its entry into force.

-On 20 February 2014, Philippine Secretary of Foreign Affairs, the Hon Albert del Rosario, and Secretary of Trade and Industry, the Hon Gregory Domingo, met with the Australian Minister for Foreign Affairs, the Hon Julie Bishop MP, and Minister for Trade and Investment, the Hon Andrew Robb AO MP, met for the Fourth Philippines-Australia Ministerial Meeting.
+On 20 February 2014, Philippine Secretary of Foreign Affairs, Albert del Rosario, and Secretary of Trade and Industry, Gregory Domingo, met with the Australian Minister for Foreign Affairs, Julie Bishop MP, and Minister for Trade and Investment, Andrew Robb AO MP, met for the Fourth Philippines-Australia Ministerial Meeting.
 The Secretaries and Ministers approved that the Philippines and Australia would preserve and develop bilateral co-operation on defence and security matters, especially the entry into force of SOVFA.
 They noted that SOVFA's successful implementation in the form of training in Australia for Philippine defence personnel and the utilization of Australian Defence Force assets and personnel to support in the Typhoon Yolanda relief operations.

-High Level Visits
+High-level visits

 Since the establishment of diplomatic relations, there have been many high-level visits between the two countries.
-Then Vice President Carlos P. García, was on an official visit to Australia at the time of President Ramon Magsaysay's untimely death, and returned to the Philippines to assume the presidency and serve out the last eight months of Magsaysay's term.
-President Ferdinand Marcos visited Australia from 21 to 24 December 1967 to attend the memorial service of Prime Minister Harold Holt.
+Vice President Carlos P. García was on an official visit to Australia at the time of President Ramon Magsaysay's untimely death, and returned to the Philippines to assume the presidency and serve out the last eight months of Magsaysay's term.
+President Ferdinand Marcos Sr. visited Australia from 21 to 24 December 1967 to attend the memorial service of Prime Minister Harold Holt.
 President Fidel V. Ramos had a state visit to Australia in 1995.
 President Gloria Macapagal-Arroyo made two visits to Australia.
 First was a state visit in May 2007 while second one was in September 2007 for the 15th APEC Economic Leaders Meeting.
-The last one to visit Australia was President Benigno S. Aquino in October 2012.
+The last one to visit Australia was President Bongbong Marcos in February 2024.